-On any given Friday night in downtown Asheville, N.C. the rolling sounds of congas, tom toms, and bongos echo through the streets.
-Long-time residents or frequent visitors to the city know this to be the Friday Night Drum Circle at Pritchard Park, a tiny triangle of land wedged into the heart of the downtown.
-The Drum Circle has been a staple of the city’s culture for over a decade now.
+On any given Friday night in downtown Asheville, N.C. you can hear the rolling sounds of congas, tom toms, and bongos echoing through the streets.
+Long-time residents or frequent visitors to the city know the sound to be the Friday Night Drum Circle at Pritchard Park, a tiny triangle of land wedged into the heart of the city.
+The drum circle has become an integral part of the city’s vibrant scene.

-On it’s most energetic nights, hundreds of people pack into it’s mini-amphitheater, watching the drummers play off each other and the dancers twirl about in a multitude of styles and dress (or at times, undress).
-Its like a community retreat–a neighborhood gathering where you can join in or remain anonymous…and not be judged either way.
-Some might even call it a sacred experience.
+On its most energetic nights, hundreds of people pack into it’s mini-amphitheater, watching the drummers jam with each other while the dancers whirl and twirl about in a multitude of styles and dress (or at times, undress).
+It’s a symbolic community retreat, a weekly neighborhood gathering where you can jump in and participate, or just stand back and quietly observe.

-As the weekend progresses, different churches may then set up seemingly impromptu worship services on Saturday night, or perhaps come Sunday morning.
-By Monday, the Park becomes a haven for workers in the surrounding banks and law offices.
-When the weather is nice, one can choose from a variety of shady old trees to sit under for the perfect lunch spot.
-The six chess tables along the park’s periphery are frequently full, often times with the homeless who–perhaps because of the proximity of the mission a couple blocks west on Patton Avenue–congregate there.
+As the weekend progresses, different churches will set up impromptu worship services on Saturday night, or perhaps on a Sunday morning.
+By Monday, the park becomes a haven for workers in the surrounding banks and law offices.
+When the weather permits, you can choose from a variety of shady trees to sit under for the perfect lunch spot.
+The six chess tables along the periphery stay busy, including players from the homeless shelter at the Western Carolina Rescue Ministry, just a few blocks away on Patton Avenue.

-But ask any of the Park’s visitors – the drummers and dancers, the worshippers and preachers, the business men and women or the homeless people– and they are unlikely to know that the pulse of the Park only began to emerge after a series of unusual events took place during the height of the Great Depression.
-Those events involved two prominent evangelical preachers, a holy ground high above the city, and the demolition, and then rebirth, of a grand old Asheville building.
+But ask any of the park’s visitors – the drummers and dancers, the worshipers and preachers, the business men, the lawyers, or the homeless – and they are unlikely to know that the park was created after a series of unlikely events transpired during the height of the Great Depression.
+Those improbable events involved two prominent evangelical preachers, a holy ground located high above the city, and the long forgotten demolition, and later revival, of an iconic Asheville building.

 The Eliada Orphanage

-In 1906, after years of saving souls on the streets of Asheville, the 31 year old Rev. Lucius Bunyan Compton created his own haven four miles west of that small triangle of land in the city he knew so well.
-The Eliada Orphanage, his master-work, provided a home for unfortunate children born out of wedlock.
-But it also served as a cornerstone of the early 20th century’s evangelical movement.
+In 1903, after years of saving souls on the streets of Asheville, the 31 year old Rev. Lucius Bunyan Compton created his master-work four miles west of that small mountain town he knew so intimately.
+The Eliada Orphanage, which started out with 9 infants, provided a home for those unfortunate children born out of wedlock.
+But the property also served as a cornerstone of the early 20th century’s evangelical movement.

-Designed by Compton himself, he had dreams that it would become a place of worship for the entire country.
-In a letter to McQuilkin in the spring of 1923, Compton offered up the property, along with it’s accompanying dormitory, kitchen and dining hall, for his use.
-McQuilkin accepted, and in fact, his conferences at Eliada became annual occurrences between 1923 and 1931, alongside Compton’s own camp meetings.
+Compton dreamed that the Eliada Tabernacle would become a place of worship for the entire country.
+In a letter to McQuilkin in the spring of 1923 he offered up the property, along with it’s accompanying dormitory, kitchen and dining hall, for his use.
+McQuilkin accepted, and in fact, his conferences at Eliada became annual occurrences between 1923 and 1931, alongside his own camp meetings.

-McQuilkin appealed to his friends and followers to pray for a resolution to this dilemma.
-How he would come to build the Conference Inn during the throes of the Great Depression was, to him and his followers, an answered prayer.
-To others, its construction was just short of miraculous.
+By the end of the decade, McQuilkin felt the need to build a dedicated conference center to his Victorious Life Movement, but with the country falling into desperate times, funds were limited.
+He appealed to his friends and followers to pray for a resolution to this dilemma.
+How the president of Columbia Bible College came to build his Conference Inn during the throes of the Great Depression was, to him and his followers, an answered prayer.
+To others, its very construction was just short of miraculous.